 After brain death has been determined, the organs must be perfused to maintain viability.
 Therefore, the patient remains on life support even though he or she is legally dead.
 A signed donor card indicates the individual's wishes; however, most organ procurement agencies require family consent even if a donor card has been signed.
-In most states, the healthcare surrogate or proxy is required to give consent for organ donation.
+In most states, the health care surrogate or proxy is required to give consent for organ donation.
 After brain death has been determined, perfusion and oxygenation of organs are maintained until organs can be removed in the operating room.

+- DIF: Cognitive Level: Remember/Knowledge REF: p.
+38

-OBJ: Discuss ethical and legal issues that arise in the critical care setting.
+- OBJ: Discuss ethical and legal issues that arise in the critical care setting.

-TOP: Nursing Process Step: Assessment MSC: NCLEX: Safe and Effective Care Environment
+- TOP: Nursing Process Step: Implementation

+- MSC: NCLEX Client Needs Category: Safe and Effective Care Environment

 - 11. The nurse is caring for a patient who is declared brain dead and is an organ donor.
 The following events occur: 1300 Diagnostic tests for brain death are completed.
 1330 Intensivist reviews diagnostic test results and writes in the progress note that the patient is brain dead.
 1400 Patient is taken to the operating room for organ retrieval.
 1800 All organs have been retrieved for donation.
 The ventilator is discontinued.
 1810 Cardiac monitor shows flatline.
 What is the official time of death recorded in the medical record?

 - a.
 1300

 - b.
 1330

 - c.
 1400

 - d.
 1800

 - e.
 1810